Categories

 From Book Riot And Around The Internet

-Win a Bundle of YA Titles plus $250 to Spend on Books!
+Win a $250 gift card to Powell’s Books!

 Kindle Deals

-The Art of Theft cover image
+Patron Saints of Nothing cover image

 Browse all the books recommended in Unusual Suspects previous newsletters on this shelf.
 See upcoming 2021 releases.
 Check out this Unusual Suspects Pinterest board and get Tailored Book Recommendations!